Start Here: Zero to Diamond in Under 10 Minutes

 Size, Quality, Cost

-You have probably been bombarded by a bunch of terms.
+You have probably been bombarded by a bunch of terms - the 4Cs, Cut, Clarity, Color, etc

-We want to give you a simple and clear way of thinking about diamonds.
-All you need to consider is three factors:
+We want to give you a simpler way of thinking about diamonds.
+You can think of a diamond in terms of

 It is that simple!
 We want the biggest and highest quality diamond within your budget.

 For the moment let’s breeze over the details of size or quality.
-We cover them in more detail in latr posts.
+We cover them in more detail in later posts.

 How Size and Quality Change Cost